-The Offshore Marine Service Association (OMSA) released a statement applauding the U.S. Coast Guard (USCG) for amending its previously-issued Policy Letter to allow for practical data-storage methods for video and audio surveillance required by the Safer Seas Act.
+The Offshore Marine Service Association (OMSA) supports the Coast Guard (USCG) for amending its previously-issued Policy Letter to allow for practical data-storage methods for video and audio surveillance required by the Safer Seas Act.

-The Safer Seas Act was passed in late 2022 and requires that offshore energy vessels have video and audio recording of all hallways, passageways, and common areas outside of crew member’s berths.
+The Safer Seas Act, passed in 2022, requires that offshore energy vessels have video and audio recording of all hallways, passageways, and common areas outside of crewmember’s berths.
 The law requires the owners of these vessels to keep this footage for at least one year.
 For many offshore energy vessels, this means the installation of multiple and sometimes dozens of cameras and the retention of the data from these cameras for a year.

 “OMSA is committed to finding workable solutions that protect mariners while avoiding unnecessary and burdensome costs,” says Aaron Smith, president of OMSA.
 “Requiring vessel operators to keep thousands of hours of footage of empty hallways protects no one.
 In fact, such large data files can become corrupted and unviewable.”